Stuart Gibson MSc MBACP BPC

 Training, qualifications & experience

-Alongside my private practice, I am a psychotherapist in the NHS, employed by Central and North West London NHS Foundation Trust and the Psychotherapy, Occupational Therapy and Psychology Service, formerly the Harrow Psychotherapy Service.
-I also work as a Dynamic Interpersonal Therapist at Queenswood Medical Practice in Haringey.
+Alongside my private practice, I have worked as a psychotherapist in the NHS, employed by Central and North West London NHS Foundation Trust and the Harrow Psychotherapy Service.
+I have also worked as a Dynamic Interpersonal Therapist at Queenswood Medical Practice in Haringey.

 I have worked as a counsellor in the charity sector for Waterloo Community Counselling and the Multi-Ethnic Counselling Service.
 I have provided counselling for students at London South Bank University.
 I also have over twenty years’ experience of working with alcoholics, addicts and their families and my approach is compatible with Twelve Step recovery.